“Given a chance on the radio or in pictures, Judy Garland will be a big star.” – Sidney Skolsky, 1937

 February 7, 1938: Judy arrived in New York City for her first appearance on a New York stage, at Loew’s State in support of Everybody Sing, on February 10, 1938.
 The clipping above was published on February 8th, the day after Judy’s arrival.

 February 7, 1940: Beauty columnist Helen Follett again used Judy as an example of a pretty young girl, this time with healthy cheeks thanks for her outdoor exercise.
 It’s ironic that while at MGM Judy felt like a “plain Jane” (and the studio sometimes callously fostered that feeling) yet in many ads and columns she was presented as the epitome of the pretty young American girl.

-February 7, 1941: Judy took a short vacation to Palm Springs, California, accompanied by her mother and, according to this article, a person by the name of Betty Graham (perhaps her secretary).
+February 7, 1941: Judy took a short vacation to Palm Springs, California, accompanied by her mother and fellow former child actress Betty Graham.
 The article notes that Judy had been staying at the Estrella Villas “for the past few weeks” and if true, then he must have gone back to Los Angeles for one day/evening for the radio broadcast of “Love’s New Sweet Song” on the CBS “Silver Theater” program on January 26, 1941.

 Also above is an ad from “The Age in Melbourne, Victoria, Australia, for the “Judy Garland Hope Chest.”
 The chest must have been popular as it was sold in stores across the U.S. as well.

 February 7, 1943: The 506th Paratroopers in Fort Benning, Georgia, named Judy as their “Parabelle.”
 Judy responded by telling them they could drop in on her at any time if they were to visit Hollywood.

 THE PARATROOPER has viewed the world from all available angles and has withstood the grind of risking his life even as he learns his job in the peaceful environment of the home front.